MicrosoftDocs/fabric-docs/docs/data-factory/scope-activity.md

 ### Script settings

 Select the **Script** tab of the Scope activity and select an existing or create a new script connection, as well as a script path for the activity.
-Optionally provide any script parameters, as well as advanced settings for the script.
+Optionally provide any script parameters, and advanced settings for the script.

 :::image type="content" source="media/scope-activity/scope-activity-script-settings.png" alt-text="Screenshot showing the Script tab of the Scope activity settings.":::

 ## Save and run or schedule the pipeline

 When your pipeline is finished, switch to the **Home** tab at the top of the pipeline editor, and select the save button to save your pipeline.
 Select **Run** to run it directly, or **Schedule** to schedule it.
 You can also view the run history here or configure other settings.
-This simple pipeline will execute the child activity of the Until activity exactly 1 time, changing the pipeline variable value from 0 to 1, after which the Until expression evaluates to true and terminate.

 :::image type="content" source="media/lookup-activity/pipeline-home-tab.png" alt-text="Screenshot showing the Home tab in the pipeline editor with the tab name, Save, Run, and Schedule buttons highlighted.":::